dilayercelik/dilayercelik.github.io/Transcript.md

 - **The Psychology of Individual Differences (Intelligence, Personality, Genes-Env Interactions)**

-  - Exam Essay 1: TBA
+  - Exam Essay 1: "Individual Differences in Mental Health: A Multifactorial Account" (TBA)

-  - Exam Essay 2: TBA
+  - Exam Essay 2: "The Trainability of Creativity: Evaluation of Laboratory and Applied Setting Research" (TBA)

 - **Language and Communication**